 About the creative part, we will talk a bit later.
 Now, let’s go through the general requirements to blog formatting and style:

 - Impeccable grammar.
 No one likes reading texts with grammatical mistakes.
 This may even cause physical discomfort.
-A blog is one of the ways to communicate with your audience.
+A blog is one of the ways to communicate with the audience.
 Just imagine a person that uses a lot of jargon and poorly accentuates words.
 Would you like to talk with them for hours?
 Fair enough, the same relates to the text.

 - Monitor trends.
 Nobody is interested in outdated materials.